 Emily continued with her studies in-between treatments and gained a First Class Honours Degree in Primary Education.
 Emily had a lovely graduation ceremony at home on the 9th December 2015, a week before she died at home on the 16th December 2015 (nearly 2 years after her initial diagnosis).

 What we have done in Emily's memory

 In January 2017, just over a year after Emily died and just before her 24th birthday we held an afternoon tea for 175 family and friends to celebrate Emily’s life and raised over £5,200.
-The afternoon was an amazing event and we have booked another ‘afternoon tea’ for the same time next year.
+The afternoon was an amazing event and since then we've held another afternoon tea and two cinema nights as well.

 Supporting Emily's Fund